TeamWin/android_device_lenovo_wt86518/README.md

 Team Win Recovery Project

-Device configuration for Lenovo K30-T (Kraft-T)
+Device configuration for Lenovo A6000 (A6000s)
 =====================================

 Basic   | Spec Sheet